-Sourcewell and Sourcewell Technology's total OPEB liabilities of \$447,178 and \$29,532, respectively, were measured as of July 1, 2022, and were determined by actuarial valuations as of July 1, 2022, and July 1, 2021, respectively.
+Sourcewell's total OPEB liability of \$570,316 was measured as of July 1, 2023, and was determined by actuarial valuations as of July 1, 2022.

 E. Actuarial Assumptions

 The total OPEB liability in the July 1, 2022, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: